AndreasMerentitis/TfLambdaDemo-tfraw/README.md

 # Serverless Machine Learning on AWS Lambda with TensorFlow

 Configured to deploy a TensorFlow model to AWS Lambda using the Serverless framework.
+The model is a LinearClassifier Logistic model trained in the Lambda.

 by: Mike Moritz